-Nice old color example of Tirion's detailed plan of the Siege of Quebec in 1759, at the outset of the French & Indian War (Seven Years War).
+Highly detailed plan of the Siege of Quebec in 1759, at the outset of the French & Indian War (Seven Years War).

 Tirion's map is drawn from Englsh sources, and depicts the Siege of Quebec in remarkable detai.
-The positions of the British and French Fleets are shown, along with the placement of Batteries on either side of the St. Lawrence, with the bombardment of Quebec illustrated.
-Burning ships can be seen at the mouth of the river, separating the French and English ships.
+The positions of the British and French Fleets are shown, along with the the placement of Batteries on either side of the St. Lawrence, with the bombardment of Quebec illustrated.
+Burning ships can be seen at the mouth of hte river, separating the French and English ships.